YunfanZhang42/quickstart-livenewsbench/README.md

 > See [Vercel CLI documentation](https://vercel.com/docs/cli/dev) for more information on local development.

 ### Expected Test Output (for both options):

+The test should automatically open a browser page to view results.
+If it doesn't, navigate to http://localhost:8000.

 ```
 INFO:eval_protocol.pytest.remote_rollout_processor:Found status log for rollout democratic-way-12: Rollout democratic-way-12 completed